MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

    # parameter space
    sampling_method = uniform

+   # maximum number of sample considered.
+   # max_samples needs to be greater or equal to (end_run + 1)
+   # When using uniform sampling, max_samples should equal (end_run + 1).
+   # When using Sobol sequence, max_samples ought to be a multiple of 2.
+   # max_samples should not be changed after the first set of ensemble.
-   # max_samples need to be larger than end_run above.
-This might be set larger
+   # So, when using Sobol sequence, max_samples might be set larger than
-   # than end_run if you plan to add more samples to the ensemble later.
-When
+   # (end_run + 1) if you plan to add more samples to the ensemble later.
-   # using Sobol sequences, max_samples ought to be a factor of 2, but that is
-   # effectively not relevant if your final end_run value is not.
-   # If using uniform sampling, max_samples should equal end_run.
    max_samples = 4

    # basin for comparing model results with observational estimates in